Welcome to today's edition of the Rush 24-7 podcast.

 Why?

-We have brokered a and unconditional ceasefire.
+We have brokered an unconditional ceasefire.

 How many unconditional ceasefires have there been in the past 50 years in Israel's history?

-Bin Laden, bin Laden today, new tape or yesterday, calls for a jihad against Israel.
+Bin Laden, Bin Laden today, new tape or yesterday, calls for a jihad against Israel.

 Excuse me, hasn't there been a jihad against Israel for decades?